-In April 2021, Essex and Thurrock Library Services will be joining The Library Consortium, a network of 18 library authorities across London and the South East.
+In April 2021, Essex and Thurrock Library Services joined The Library Consortium, a network of 18 library authorities across London and the South East.
 It is the largest public library consortium in the UK.

 Joining The Library Consortium will provide Essex and Thurrock Libraries’ customers with access to over 6 million additional items of stock.
-It also means we will be upgrading our Library Management System (LMS), enabling us to provide a 21st Century library experience for our customers using new technology and easy to use features such as a modern library app, and a 24/7 renewal line.
+It also means we have upgraded our Library Management System (LMS), enabling us to provide a 21st Century library experience for our customers using new technology and easy to use features such as a modern library app, and a 24/7 renewal line.

 So, how is this going to affect me?

 As an Essex or Thurrock library customer, your libraries and your library card will look the same and you will still be able to borrow, renew and reserve your items as usual.